-Music is an integral part of your wedding, so you need just the right wedding DJ or band to handle it.
-Hunting down “the one” can be a bit taxing, but in the end it all pays off.
+Music is an integral part of your wedding, so you need these questions to ask a wedding DJ or band to hunt down “the one”.
 From asking about their tracklist to getting the lowdown on their entourage, these are all the essential questions you need to be asking potential music vendors.

 Here are the essential questions to ask a wedding DJ or band.

 1. What genre of music do you typically play?